SAINIDHI2005/RFID-Door-Lock-STM32/README.md

 🧰 Software & Libraries
 This project uses:
 •	STM32 HAL drivers

 •	RC522.h and related driver files

 •	lcd.h and LCD driver

 •	Standard C libraries (string.h, stdint.h, etc.)

 PWM is generated using TIM2–Channel 1 for controlling the servo.
 LCD is operated in 4-bit mode using GPIO pins.
-UART (USART2) is optionally used for debugging UID values.
+UART (USART2) is optionally used for debugging UID values of RFID tags or cards.